chillenb/libstoint/README.md

 The inspiration for this approach was [3].

 ### Building
 If you have a modern C/C++ compiler and a *nix operating system you should be able to type `make -j [jobs]; make tests` as long as GoogleTest is installed.
-Unfortunately this project is not yet big enough to benefit from CMake.
 If you don't want to install GoogleTest system-wide, you may modify the Makefile to use a local copy, or just not run the tests.

 ## References
 [1] M. Lesiuk and R. Moszynski, Reexamination of the Calculation of Two-Center, Two-Electron Integrals over Slater-Type Orbitals.
 I. Coulomb and Hybrid Integrals, Phys.
 Rev. E 90, (2014).